ThirdChildren/hyperledger-food-traceability/chaincode/README.md

 # FoodChaincode - README

 This repository contains the `FoodChaincode`, a Hyperledger Fabric smart contract designed to manage batch data in a supply chain scenario.
-Below, you will find a brief introduction to Hyperledger Fabric, instructions for setting up the environment, and commands to interact with the chaincode.
+Below, you will find a brief introduction to Hyperledger Fabric, instructions for setting up the environment on WSL, and commands to interact with the chaincode.

 ## Introduction to Hyperledger Fabric